germanDV/germanDV.github.io/entries/published/handle-errors-with-either.md

 We will create an `Either` class that will wrap a value.
 We will be able to apply functions to that value using a `map()` method, which will return another `Either`, that way, we can keep chaining operations.

-`Either`, as its name indicates, can have one of two values, I'm quite tempted to call them _error_ and _value_, but I think these are known as _Left_ and _Right_ in the FP world, so let's stick to the convention.
+`Either`, as its name indicates, can have one of two values, these are known as _Left_ and _Right_ in the FP world.
 If we run into an error, we will represent it as a _Left_ value; _Right_ will represent the happy path.

 When `map`ping over an `Either`, if the value is a _Left_, it will do nothing and simply return the `Either` instance.
 If it is a _Right_, it will apply the provided function and return the output wrapped in an `Either`.